cloud-gov/external-domain-broker/README.md

 [cf-cdn-service-broker](https://github.com/18F/cf-cdn-service-broker) and
 the [cf-domain-broker-alb](https://github.com/18F/cf-domain-broker-alb).
 It
-provisions Let's Encrypt certificates for a given domain, and configures either AWS ABLs or an AWS CloudFront distribution to use that certificate.
+provisions Let's Encrypt certificates for a given domain, and configures either AWS ALBs (created out-of-band) or an AWS CloudFront distribution (created by the broker) to use that certificate.

 ## AWS GovCloud